On the Convergence of Numerical Integration as a Finite Matrix Approximation to Multiplication Operator: Preliminaries

-For the proof of convergence of the matrix approximation for some integrals, we can use the following Jensen's operator inequality which we will extend for unbounded self-adjoint infinite matrices. \begin{theorem} For a continuous and operator convex function $f$ defined on an interval $I$
+For the proof of convergence of the matrix approximation for some integrals, we can use the following version of Jensen's operator inequality \cite[Theorem~2.1 (i) and (iv)]{Hansen+Pedersen:2003}.
+For an operator convex function $f$ defined on an interval $I$